Our Mission: To build a better community by organizing the capacity of people to care for one another

 Our Vision: We envision communities where everyone works together to ensure poverty is temporary, individuals and families live healthy lifestyles, and that children and youth have the tools they need to reach their full potential.

 The United Way was born from the idea that we can do more together than we can apart.
 The United Way concept in Lethbridge & South Western Alberta has roots dating back to as early as 1941 when it began as the Community Chest.

 The Community Chest was organized by a group of citizens in effort to curb the multiplicity of requests for funds which came after the outbreak of the Second World War.
 There seemed to be a different fund for every month of the year and it always seemed to be the same band of hardy volunteers carrying the workload.

 Early in the war, Lethbridge Mayor D. H. Elton called a meeting of representatives of the Legion, the Board of Trade (Chamber of Commerce), the service clubs, labour and other organizations, which had been active in raising funds, together with the Red Cross, War Services Organizations, and other groups who needed funds to carry out their work.
 The goal was to save time, energy and money by running one strong fundraising campaign together.

-All those years ago, Southern Albertans opened their hearts and reached out with love and compassion.
+All those years ago, Southern Albertans opened their hearts, and reached out with love and compassion.
 They recognized the fundamental human need to care about one another.
-The same need is at the core of our mission statement:
+The same need is at the core of our mission today.